James-APH/James-APH/README.md

 # Hi there 👋

-## About Me:

-Hi, my name is James Huston, I am a second year student from the University of Lethbridge.
+My name is James Huston, I am a second year student from the University of Lethbridge.

 <!--